nav-logo

 The Brooks v Thomson Reuters Corp. class action is against well-known multinational media and information company Thomson Reuters, which provides wide-reaching services for press and journalists.

-The class action centers on allegations Thomson Reuters used its CLEAR database to sell individuals’ personal information — photos, identifying details, and other data — without consent, potentially violating California privacy laws.
+The class action centers on allegations that Thomson Reuters used its CLEAR database to sell individuals’ personal information — photos, identifying details, and other data — without consent, potentially violating California privacy laws.

-Plaintiffs in the class action allege Thomson Reuters infringed on their rights by offering detailed personal records without prior consent or opt-out options.
+Plaintiffs in the class action allege that Thomson Reuters infringed on their rights by offering detailed personal records without prior consent or opt-out options.
 They claim the unauthorized sale of personal information for profit violates individual privacy and data protection laws.

 Thomson Reuters has not admitted to wrongdoing but agreed to settle to avoid further legal action.
 The company also agreed to “delete locally hosted CLEAR data that Thomson Reuters reasonably determines” relates to California residents who submit data deletion requests and verify their identity and residency.